-The following section shows the analysis used to determine key ecosystem service opportunities within the area.
+The following section shows the analysis used to determine key Ecosystem Service opportunities within the area.
 These opportunities have been combined with the analysis of landscape opportunities to create Statements of Environmental Opportunity.

 Please note that the following analysis is based upon available data and current understanding of ecosystem services.
 It does not represent a comprehensive local assessment.
 Quality and quantity of data for each service is variable locally and many of the services listed are not yet fully researched or understood.
-Therefore the analysis and opportunities may change upon publication of further evidence and better understanding of the inter-relationship between services at a local level.
+Therefore analysis and opportunities may change upon publication of further evidence and better understanding of the inter-relationship between services at a local level.

-Service Assets/attributes: main contributors to service Main beneficiary Analysis Opportunities Principal services offered by opportunities Food provision Sheep and cattle rearing This is an important area for rearing livestock.
-Soils are poor and there is little opportunity for arable crops due to, climate, topography, altitude and steep slopes; 95 per cent of the land is Agricultural Grade 4 or 5 1 .
-Regional There are opportunities to work with land managers and the farming community to consider how and where to increase the overall carrying capacity of livestock within the NCA, to afford increased food provision whilst avoiding adverse impacts on other services.
+Service Assets/attributes: main contributors to service Main beneficiary Analysis Opportunities Principal services offered by opportunities Food provision This is an important area for rearing livestock.
+Soils are poor and there is little opportunity for arable crops due to, climate, topography, altitude and steep slopes; 95 per cent of the land is Agricultural Grade 4 or 5 .
+Regional Livestock production is the dominant agricultural system in this NCA and has a strong association with the area's cultural services.
+In many locations well managed livestock production systems have the potential to increase the overall food provision of this NCA while benefiting many of the other key ecosystem service.
+However, inappropriate stocking regimes (such as too many, or too few, livestock at periods within the grazing calendar), with insufficient management and husbandry may have a significant detrimental effect on many key environmental services including biodiversity, soil erosion, water quality and climate regulation.
+There are opportunities to work with land managers and the farming community to consider how and where to increase the overall carrying capacity of livestock within the NCA, to afford increased food provision while avoiding adverse impacts on other services.
 In addition, opportunities exist through mechanisms such as the Peak District Environmental Quality Mark, to enhance the marketability of products through environmental standards.
-Food provision Climate regulation Biodiversity Regulating soil erosion Sense of place
+Food provision Climate regulation Biodiversity Regulating soil erosion Sense of place/ Inspiration